pettmatt/docker-wordpress-dev-environment/README.md

 ## Part 5, Issues & Improvements

-Throughout the usage of this docker environment I have come across issues that prevent the development experience from being smooth.
-On this chapter my aim is to present the issues and improvements.
+Throughout the usage of this environment I have come across issues that prevent the development experience from running smoothly.
+On this chapter my aim is to explain the issues and improvements.

+*Note that these are my issues.
+It can be that you don't find these things as problematic as I do.*

 ### Issues

 **1) Exposed directories don't offer enough flexibility**

 In certain projects I have had an issue where I needed deeper access in Wordpress directory tree than what the environment offered (only plugins and themes directories were exposed).
-Sure it's nice to have simple file structure, but when there's issues developers usually need to access deeper than just plugins and themes directories.
+Sure it's nice to have simple file structure, but when there's issues developers usually need to access more critical files than just plugins and themes directories.

 **2) Multiple docker-compose instances are fired on Docker startup**

-For whatever reason when Docker is opened it starts previously used containers on before Docker was closed.
-This issue can be handled by manually closing the containers that aren't in use, but there is the issue that developer **needs** to remember to shut these containers.
-I don't know about you but I don't always remember to close the container which is why after a weekend it takes about 10 minutes to finally realize why the port is hosting wrong Wordpress environment.
-And that brings us to the next issue.
+For whatever reason when Docker is opened it starts where you left previously.
+This issue can be handled by manually closing the containers before closing the application, but there is the issue that developer **needs** to remember to shut these containers.
+I don't know about you but I don't always remember to close the container which is why after a weekend it takes about 10 minutes to finally realize why the port is hosting the wrong environment.

-**3) Container doesn't care if default port is busy**

-This issue could be included in previous one, but because of it's effects I'm going to write it down as completely separate issue.
-Anyway when there's forgotten container running in the background it's probably running on default port and because there's no secondary port to fallback on that the container could use.
-The container is going to prompt an error that tells the port is busy or something similar.
-This could be probably fixed so developer wouldn't need to stop the running container, before they could (for example) move to another project for a while.

-**4) The localhost domain is too simple**
+**3) The localhost domain is too simple**

 When an instance of the Wordpress environment is running it's showed as just **localhost**.
 It would be helpful if the url would atleast show which port the instance is running on.